tien0246/Il2CppDumper-for-Critical-Ops/README.md

 # Il2CppDumper for Critical Ops

-Here is a Unity Il2CppDumper I made that works for Critical Ops version 1.45.4
+Here is a Unity Il2CppDumper I made that works for Critical Ops

 Tested on iOS.